rsnodgrass/hass-xantech/README.md

 ## Support

 Visit the [community support discussion thread](https://community.home-assistant.io/t/xantech-dayton-audio-sonance-multi-zone-amps/450908) for issues with this integration.
-If you have a code change, feel free to submit a PR.
+If you have a code change or bug fix, feel free to submit a Pull Request.

 ### FEATURES NOT SUPPORTED